aidarripoll/wg3-sc_pseudobulk_DEA/README.md

 -------

 ## Running time and memory requirements
 * [sc-DEA](/scDEA_MAST_glmer.R) and [pseudobulk-DEA](/pseudobulkDEA_limmadream.R): To speed up the running time and improve the memory requirements of these two main scripts, we recommend to submit each of the commands of the **Running the sc-DEA script** and the **Running the pseudobulk-DEA script** section as an independent job on your HPC infrastructure (i.e., run each job as an element of a job array).
-In this case, each job will be defined by the combination of: `dataset - cell level - cell type - phenotype`.
+In this case, each job will be defined by the combination of: `Azimuth's cell level - cell type - phenotype`.

 * An example of a SLURM job file: